jeremyikwuje/blog/content/posts/how-to-dynmically-add-property-to-an-object-in-typescript.md

 The `brand` property is a string, but the `wheels` property is a number.

-## 3. Use an index signature to dynamically add properties to an object
+## 3. Using an index signature to dynamically add properties to an object
 **TypeScript [index signature](https://dmitripavlutin.com/typescript-index-signatures/)  allow you to create dynamic objects.** This means that you can add new properties to the object at runtime, even if you didn't define them when you created the object.

 **Example:**